The Power of Play Reading Answers: IELTS Reading Practice Test with Answers

 H. Play, from the perspective of a continuum, might be combined with less frivolous motives and attitudes, such as work.
 Work, unlike pleasure, is usually not considered joyful and is extrinsically motivated(i.e. it is goal-oriented).
 According to Researcher Joan Goodman (1994), hybrid forms of work and play are not detrimental to learning; rather, they can provide optimal learning environments.
 For example, a child may be actively engaged and intrinsically motivated while participating in a tough, goal-directed exercise set up by their teacher.
 The child’s motivation, together with adult guidance, can generate robust chances for joyful learning at this midpoint between play and work.

-I. A recent study suggests that adults may help children’s learning while keeping a lighthearted approach in interactions known as ‘guided play’ (Fisher et al. 2011) which is considered to be significant.
+I. A recent study suggests that adults may help children’s learning while keeping a lighthearted approach in interactions known as ‘guided play’ (Fisher et al. 2011), which is considered to be significant.
 The adult’s role in play varies as a function depending on their educational goals and the developmental level of the child (Hirsch-Pasek et al. 2009).
 There are two types of guided play.
 Adults can enrich a child’s environment at a very basic level by offering things or experiences that encourage components of a curriculum.
 Parents or other adults can help children’s play by joining in the enjoyment as a co-player, asking insightful questions, commenting on children’s discoveries, or promoting further investigation or new facets to the child’s activity in the more direct form of directed play.
 Although regulated play can be somewhat structured, it must also be child-centred (Nicolopoulou et al. 2006).
 Play should be motivated by the child’s own desire.

 J. In a child-centred approach to playful learning, both free and guided play are vital components.
-Free play that is intrinsically motivated provides the child with the true anatomy, whereas guided play which is an avenue allows parents and educators to provide more targeted learning experiences.
+Free play that is intrinsically motivated provides the child with the true anatomy, whereas guided play, which is an avenue, allows parents and educators to provide more targeted learning experiences.
 In any scenario, children should be deeply invested in their own play, which should be primarily led by the children themselves.

-The Power of Play Reading Answers
+The Power of Play Sample Questions with Answers

 Let’s discuss the Power of Play Reading answers.

-Questions 1-5
+The Power of Play Questions 1-5

 Look at the following statements (Questions 1-5) and the list of researchers below.